The study of the energy spectrum of a system of quantum micro-vortices in a bounded spatial domain: Quantum microvortices

 Taking into account the formula (\ref{new_set1}), it is natural to assume that the quantum states of the considered vortex loop are the vectors of the Hilbert space

-where the symbol $\boldsymbol{H}_{pq}$ denotes the Hilbert space of a free structureless particle in the domain $D \subset {\sf R}_3$.
-In this paper we assume $\boldsymbol{H}_{pq} = L_2(D)$.
+where the symbol $\boldsymbol{H}_{pq}$ denotes the Hilbert space of a free structureless particle in the domain $D \subset {\sf R}_3$. { We suppose that the boundary $\partial D$ of this domain is a certain piecewise-smooth surface in the space ${\sf R}_3$.} In this paper we assume $\boldsymbol{H}_{pq} = L_2(D)$.
 The symbol $\boldsymbol{H}_b $ denotes the Hilbert space of the quantized harmonic oscillator with classical variables $\chi$ and $\varpi$ (see definitions of these quantities before the formula (\ref{new_set1})).
 This space is formed by the vectors

 where vector $|\,0_b\rangle \in \boldsymbol{H}_b$ is vacuum vector and symbols $\hat{b}^+$ and $\hat{b}$ mean the creation and annihilation operators.
 On this ground, we quantize the dimensionless variables $\varpi$ and $\chi$ as follows: